edouardkoehn/EE-559/README.md

-# EE-559 Project
+# EE-559 Project 🌋

 Repository contains the code for the project EE559.
-For this project, we anaylse hateful meme detection.
+For this project, we benchmarked hateful meme detection technics.
 We benchmark three different model: FCM, Bert and Lava.
+For the FCM and Bert model, this repository contains workflow to train and evaluate those model.
+For the Llava model, this repository contains only workflow to evaluate the model.